TalkBank/TBDBr/README.md

 TalkBankDB (database) lets you explore TalkBank’s media and transcripts, specify data to be extracted, and pass these data on to statistical programs for further analysis.
-This package, TBDBr, provides easy access to all information within TalkBankDB, including clinical collections.
+The TBDBr package (talkbank database - r) provides easy access to all information within TalkBankDB, including clinical collections.
 Clinical Banks are password protected.
 Visit www.talkbank.org to learn about gaining access to these collections.

 ## Installation